Raspberry bush

-The raspberry bush is a shrub with long, flexible canes.
-Belonging to the Rosaceae family, it belongs to the bramble genus.
-It likely originated in Asia Minor, but is now found throughout the Northern Hemisphere.
-Its leaves, harvested in early summer, have been used since antiquity as an astringent and can be used to make herbal tea.
-The raspberries themselves are harvested from June to September.
+The raspberry bush is a shrub with long, flexible stems.
+It belongs to the Rosaceae family and the genus Rubus.
+It probably originated in Asia Minor, but is now found throughout the Northern Hemisphere.
+Its leaves, harvested in early summer, have been used since ancient times as an astringent and can be used to make herbal tea.
+Raspberries are harvested from June to September.

-The raspberry bush (Rubus idaeus), often called the blackberry of Mount Ida, is much more than just a fruit-bearing shrub.
-Recognized for centuries for its medicinal properties, this plant from the Rosaceae family is traditionally used to relieve menstrual cramps, tone the uterine muscles, strengthen the female reproductive system, and aid digestion.
-Its organic raspberry leaves, buds, and fruits are rich in active ingredients beneficial to health.
+The raspberry bush (Rubus idaeus), often called the Ida bramble, is much more than just a fruit-bearing shrub.
+Known for centuries for its medicinal properties, this plant from the Rosaceae family is traditionally used to relieve painful periods, tone the uterine muscle, strengthen the female reproductive system, and aid digestion.
+Its organic raspberry leaves, buds, and fruits are rich in active ingredients that are beneficial to health.

 The raspberry bush: botanical information and origins

-The raspberry bush grows wild in temperate regions of Europe and Asia.
-It is also widely cultivated organically, particularly for its antioxidant-rich fruit, but also for its leaves and buds, which are used in herbal medicine and gemmotherapy.
-In herbalism, dried organic raspberry leaves are often referred to, used for preparing medicinal herbal teas.
+Raspberry bushes grow wild in the temperate regions of Europe and Asia.
+They are also widely cultivated organically, particularly for their antioxidant-rich fruits, but also for their leaves and buds, which are used in herbal medicine and gemmotherapy.
+In herbal medicine, dried organic raspberry leaves are often used to prepare medicinal herbal teas.

-The virtues of the raspberry bush: a wellness ally for women
+The virtues of raspberries: an ally for women's well-being

-The raspberry plant is particularly renowned for its beneficial effects on female hormonal balance, but not only that.
-It also acts on digestion, inflammation, and respiratory comfort.
+Raspberry is particularly known for its beneficial effects on female hormonal balance, but that's not all.
+It also aids digestion, reduces inflammation, and improves respiratory comfort.

 A digestive and anti-inflammatory infusion

-Thanks to its astringent effect, raspberry leaf tea relieves diarrhea, soothes stomach aches, and helps regulate bowel movements.
-This digestive action is accompanied by an antispasmodic effect, useful for digestive or pelvic pain.
+Thanks to its astringent effect, raspberry leaf tea relieves diarrhea, calms stomach aches, and helps regulate intestinal transit.
+This digestive action is accompanied by an antispasmodic effect, which is useful for digestive or pelvic pain.

-A natural aid for the respiratory and ENT systems
+Natural support for the respiratory tract and ENT

-Thanks to its tonic and mildly anti-inflammatory properties, raspberry leaf is also used to soothe sore throats, mouth inflammations, and oral irritations.
-Used as a gargle or in a hot infusion, it quickly relieves symptoms.
+Thanks to its tonic and mild anti-inflammatory properties, raspberry is also used to relieve sore throats, mouth inflammation, and mouth irritation.
+Used as a gargle or hot tea, it quickly soothes symptoms.

-Its mildly astringent properties help reduce runny noses and soothe mild coughs, especially when combined with other herbs such as thyme or elderberry.
+Its mildly astringent properties help reduce nasal discharge and soothe mild coughs, especially when combined with other herbs such as thyme or elderberry.

-Leaves, buds or fruits: which to choose according to your needs?
+Leaves, buds, or fruit: which should you choose based on your needs?

-Raspberry can be consumed in different forms, depending on the desired effects: infusion, gemmotherapy treatment or daily food.
+Raspberries can be consumed in various forms, depending on the desired effects: as an infusion, a gemmotherapy treatment, or as part of your daily diet.

-Dried leaves: the perfect addition to everyday infusions
+Dried leaves: the perfect addition to your daily infusions

-The herbal tea form is the most common.
-Dried organic raspberry leaves are used, which are steeped in boiling water (1 to 2 teaspoons per cup, 10 to 15 minutes).
+The most common form is herbal tea.
+Dried organic raspberry leaves are steeped in boiling water (1 to 2 teaspoons per cup, 10 to 15 minutes).
 It is ideal for:

 • Helping with childbirth preparation